-14.02 During the process of making adjustments under the rule and procedure set forth in section 14.01 above, no strike or lockout shall occur.

-14.03 No grievance or claim of violation of this Agreement shall be recognized unless presented in writing within thirty (30) days of the date of the occurrence causing the complaint or grievance, except in cases of discharge which must be presented within fifteen (15) days; otherwise, such right of protest shall be deemed to have been waived.
+- 14.02 During the process of making adjustments under the rule and procedure set forth in section 14.01 above, no strike or lockout shall occur. - 14.03 No grievance or claim of violation of this Agreement shall be recognized unless presented in writing within thirty (30) days of the date of the occurrence causing the complaint or grievance, except in cases of discharge which must be presented within fifteen (15) days; otherwise, such right of protest shall be deemed to have been waived.
 In the event the claim is one for additional wages, any such claim shall be limited to additional wages, if any, accruing within the ninety (90) day period immediately preceding the date upon which the Employer received notice in writing of the claim.

-14.04 No wages shall be computed in any manner at a lower rate than herein specified and any release or waiver by employees shall be declared null and void as contravening the spirit and conditions of this Agreement.
-There shall be no individual agreements between Employer and employees covered by this Agreement.

-14.05 The Union reserves the right to discipline its members for violation of this Agreement.
+- 14.04 No wages shall be computed in any manner at a lower rate than herein specified and any release or waiver by employees shall be declared null and void as contravening the spirit and conditions of this Agreement.
+There shall be no individual agreements between Employer and employees covered by this Agreement. - 14.05 The Union reserves the right to discipline its members for violation of this Agreement. - 14.06 No employee shall be dismissed for upholding Union principles.